(Tokyo, Hakone, Takayama, Kanazawa, Hiroshima, Kyoto)

 Transfer by train from Odawara to Takayama via Nagoya.
 The train ride is approximately 3.5 hours.

 Upon arrival in Takayama, the afternoon is yours to spend at leisure.
-Perhaps you may opt to visit one of the town’s many sake breweries with your guide for a taste of the local drop, its high quality due to the area’s clean water sources.
+Perhaps you may opt to visit one of the town’s many sake breweries for a taste of the local drop, its high quality due to the area’s clean water sources.